OWASP/Top10/2021/docs/index.fr.md

 last year, which are not present in the data.

 Therefore, we only pick eight of ten categories from the data because it's incomplete.
-The other two categories are from the industry survey.
+The other two categories are from the Top 10 community survey.
 It allows the practitioners on the front lines to vote for what they see as the highest risks that might not be in the data (and may never be expressed in data).